-1 INTRODUCTION
+INTRODUCTION

 A critical early step in developing the LRTP is to gather, organize, and analyze available sources of data about the transportation system.
 This allows the MPO to understand the many needs that exist for all transportation modes.

-The Needs Assessment is being developed with the Boston Region MPO's draft vision, goals, and objectives for the region's transportation future in mind.
-It will guide the MPO's decision making about how to address the region's needs through the LRTP; guide future decision making about which projects to fund in the Transportation Improvement Program (TIP); and which studies to conduct through the Unified Planning Work Program (UPWP).
+After analyzing data included in the Web-based Needs Assessment described in Chapter 1, it is clear that the region has extensive maintenance and modernization requirements, including the need to address safety and mobility for all modes.
+MPO staff estimates that these needs likely would exceed the region's anticipated financial resources between now and 2040.
+Therefore, the MPO must prioritize the region's needs in order to guide investment decisions.

-Information about the region's transportation needs has been organized by using the theme of the LRTP's goals, which are used to evaluate projects included in the LRTP's Universe of Projects List during the next phase of LRTP development-the scenario planning process.
-The LRTP's goals are as follows:
+This chapter provides an overview of the MPO region's transportation needs for the next twenty-five years.
+The information in this chapter has been organized according to the LRTP's goals-which are used to evaluate projects in the Universe of Projects List both for scenario planning, and then project selection for the recommended LRTP.
+The LRTP's goals are related to: